-Uploading your resume as a PDF While some ATS software are developing the ability to read PDF documents, many can’t, so again, no one sees your resume.
+Uploading your resume as a PDF While some ATS software now has the ability to read PDF documents, many can’t, so again, no one sees your resume.
 And why do you think your resume needs document protection, anyway?
 Trust me, no one’s going to mess with it.
 If you’re worried about formatting, don’t.
 ATS software is going to deconstruct it, anyway.

 Trying to cram everything onto one page I know, I know.
 Everyone told you that a resume should be on one page, and I’ve heard anecdotally that some recruiters insist on it.
 But it’s simply not possible in many cases, not unless you eliminate margins entirely and reduce the font to microscopic size.
 While three or more pages is excessive, most mid-career folks need two pages to adequately showcase their experience.

 Using a resume template The reason I write my clients’ resumes as simple Word documents without any fancy formatting or templates goes back to the ATS issue.
 The more “stuff” on the page, the more confused the software gets, and may just pass on your resume.
 How you design your resume doesn’t matter a bit to employers; content is what matters.

 Conflating the resume with a job application Often, when clients send me their resumes, the resume is a hybrid of resume and job application.
 But resumes aren’t job applications, and an impactful resume doesn’t conflate the two.
 The main difference between resumes and job applications is that resumes are marketing tools, while job applications are legal documents, used to conduct background checks (to learn more about background checks, here’s a good infographic.)